phact-cmf/Router/docs/en.md

 $router = new Router();
 ```

-See other documentation section if you need:
+See other documentation section if you need to:
-- cache usage
+- use cache
-- Loader usage
+- use Loader
 - change FastRoute strategy
 - change reverse logic
 - change Invoker strategy (processing handlers and middlewares)